GraceShi0321/GraceShi0321.github.io/_posts/2021-11-30-Reflection-Blog-Post.md

 <h1>§4.
 Things For Further Improvements</h1>
 1. The current validation accuracy is around 97% for our model, there is still room for improvement.
 2. We were only able to build a mask classifier but not a detector while our initial final goal is to build a face mask detector.
 Thus, one direction for further improvement would be to figure out how to implement a face mask detector.
 3. As our initial purpose is to develop a face mask detector; however, there are certain groups that cannot wear masks because of health or religious reasons.
-Thus, one director for further improvement is to think about how could our model also address the needs of people cannot wear masks.
+Thus, one director for further improvement is to try to address the needs of people cannot wear masks.

 <h1>§5.
 Thinking Back About Project Proposal</h1>
 In our proposal, we set the goal to first build a classifier then try to use openCV to build a detector so can detect people wearing masks in real time.